opensimworld/OSTools/README.md

-# gate
+# OpenSimWorld Beacon

-Opensimworld.com hypergrid gates
+Opensimworld.com hypergrid beacon

-How opensimworld.com gates work:
+How to add the hypergrid beacon to your region

 3 Easy steps: